 The purpose of the guidelines is to allow the SSA to decide thousands and thousands of claims without resorting to individualized vocational evidence for each one.

-However, the grids are a two-edged sword.
+However, the grids can benefit disability claimants.
 Once you reach the age of 50 (and have no transferable skills nor education that allows direct entry into skilled work), the grids direct a finding of “disabled” at the sedentary exertional level.
 The SSA presumes that the transition to unskilled sedentary work is too difficult for these claimants.
 At age 55, that same claimant grids “disabled” at the light exertional level.

 Let’s look at an example to see how the grids operate.